The ZZ Plant – Zamioculcas zamiifolia one very popular foliage plant used in homes and offices around the world.

 - Handles neglect well

-ZZ Not New
+ZZ Plants Not New

-One Rule Of Best Indoor Plants
+One Characteristic Of The Best Indoor Plants

-ZZ handles Low Light Levels Well
+ZZ Handles Low Light Levels Well

 Even though the plant does well in lower light levels, by placing it in brighter light it performs even better.

 Keep the plant away from any hot direct afternoon sun as the plant can burn.
 Good bright filtered afternoon sun would work well.